Tammi Ramsey - Candidate for Vice President for Membership & Expansion

 Why I'm Running

-I’m excited to announce my candidacy for Vice President for Membership and Expansion for the 2025–2027 biennium.
-As a proud alumna, Life Member, and experienced educator, I’m running because I believe Kappa Kappa Psi is at a pivotal moment—one where we can reimagine how we educate, include, and grow.
+As a proud alumna, Life Member, and experienced educator, I’m running because I believe Kappa Kappa Psi is at a pivotal moment as we face changes and challenges on college campuses in funding cuts and enrollment decreases.
+This moment is one where we can reimagine how we educate, include, and grow.

 I bring to this role a vision rooted in engagement, innovation, and servant leadership—values I live out in both my career and my Brotherhood.
-I’m passionate about creating spaces where members feel seen, heard, and empowered from Day One, and I believe VPME is the role that can help make that vision a reality.
+I’m passionate about creating spaces where members feel seen, heard, and empowered from Day One.
+I believe serving as Vice President for Membership Education is the role that can help make that vision a reality.

 Let’s Build the Future—Together